isabelgk/airwindohhs/README.md

 # airwindohhs

 [Airwindows](https://github.com/airwindows/airwindows) VST plugins modified as headers you can include in any C++ project.
+Requires C++17.

 ## Build